iFallenDawn/ScrimbaProjects/README.md

 * Completed up to "Practice Time," building an Awesome Blog from scratch.
 <!---->
 **1/25/21** - Continuing module 4.
 Plan is to finish CSS Fundamentals Lesson by the end of the day.
+* Finished CSS Fundamentals lesson, added "CSS is a lot of fun" project to repo.